-4.1 A complaint is any expression of dissatisfaction, however made, about the standard of service, actions, or lack of action, by the Housing Service, its own staff, or those acting on its behalf (such as a partner or contractor), affecting and individual resident or group of residents and that requires a response.

-4.2 A complaint could be in relation to any of the following:

-- There has been a significant delay in providing a service. - We have made a mistake in the way we provided a service.

-- We have failed to deliver a service: this could relate to the quality, standard or service level. - We have not listened properly. - Our processes or policies have not been followed. - Our legal or regulatory obligations have not been met. - We have not delivered against a commitment or promise. - Our staff have been rude, inappropriate, or unprofessional.

-4.3 The word "complaint" does not have to be explicitly used for it to be treated as such.
-The Housing Reviews and Complaints Team will decide if it is a complaint to be handled in line with the Complaints Standard, or if it is a service request, whereby a resident or service user is unhappy with a situation that they wish to have rectified, and co-ordinate accordingly.

-4.4 If further enquiries are needed to resolve the matter, or if the resident requests it, the issue must always be logged as a complaint.
+- 4.1 A complaint is any expression of dissatisfaction, however made, about the standard of service, actions, or lack of action, by the Housing Service, its own staff, or those acting on its behalf (such as a partner or contractor), affecting and individual resident or group of residents and that requires a response. - 4.2 A complaint could be in relation to any of the following: - There has been a significant delay in providing a service. - We have made a mistake in the way we provided a service. - We have failed to deliver a service: this could relate to the quality, standard or service level. - We have not listened properly. - Our processes or policies have not been followed. - Our legal or regulatory obligations have not been met. - We have not delivered against a commitment or promise. - Our staff have been rude, inappropriate, or unprofessional. - 4.3 The word "complaint" does not have to be explicitly used for it to be treated as such.
+The Housing Reviews and Complaints Team will make initial contact with the resident or service user and clarify with them if they wish for it to be a complaint to be handled in line with the Complaints Standard, or if it is a service request, whereby a resident or service user is unhappy with a situation that they wish to have rectified, and co-ordinate accordingly. - 4.4 If further enquiries are needed to resolve the matter, or if the resident requests it, the issue must always be logged as a complaint.